Noah-Schoonover/add_printers_nmt/README.md

 # Automated Printer Connection Scripts

-This script automatically adds the NMT network printers from the NMT Acad-PrintBox network.
+This script automatically adds the NMT network printers from the Acad-PrintBox network.
+It is meant for use with campus computers.

 ## HOW TO USE (2 steps):